qedsac/old-simulators/README.md

 ## `java-ssem`

 The included `README` file describes this project in detail.
 The [`noweb`](https://www.cs.tufts.edu/~nr/noweb/) system for literate programming is still supported, but the Pretzel system, used for typesetting the code chunks in an Algol-like style, is no longer available (but not absolutely necessary).
-The enclosed `ssem.pdf` document documents and describes the Java source code.
+The enclosed `ssem.pdf` documents and describes the Java source code.

 The program was compiled using a Java v1.1 compiler.
 Current versions of Java have changed significantly since then, and the code can no longer be compiled by current compilers.
 However, the `.class` files still execute properly.
 If you are interested in updating the code, but not interested in literate programming, you can modify the `ssem.java` file and ignore the `ssem.nw` file.
 I would appreciate [hearing from](mailto:leew@kean.edu) anyone who succeeds in updating the Java source.